Artist Statement

 Eric Rugers (b.
 1970, Melbourne) is a Netherlands-based hybrid abstract artist working between painting and photography.

-His images begin in layered painted surfaces.
-He photographs them in extreme close-up until form starts to loosen.
+His images originate in layered painted surfaces, photographed in extreme close-up until form begins to loosen.
 Texture becomes presence.
 Color and light destabilize the frame — something neither fully abstract nor fully figurative.

-After more than thirty years in illustration and design, Rugers retains a precise sense of composition and chromatic balance — but no longer works in service of control.
-In 2022, he left applied precision behind and committed fully to an autonomous fine-art practice.
+After more than thirty years in illustration and design, Rugers retains a precise sense of composition and chromatic balance, but no longer works in service of control.
+In 2022, he left applied precision behind to focus fully on an autonomous fine-art practice.

-Influenced by Turner’s light, Rothko’s chromatic depth, Matisse’s structural clarity, and the Japanese aesthetics of yūgen and ma, his work asks for slow looking and rewards sustained attention.
+Influenced by Turner’s light, Rothko’s chromatic depth, and Richter’s tension between presence and disappearance — alongside the Japanese aesthetics of yūgen and ma — his work invites slow looking and rewards sustained attention.

 His work was shortlisted and acquired by the Museum of Avant-garde (Switzerland) and received the Silver Prize in ArtAscent’s international Abstraction competition.